Fashion Nova: Collaborations

 In November 2018, Fashion Nova released its line with rapper Cardi B. The collection launched at a "Party with Cardi" event, with performances by Cardi B, Saweetie, DreamDoll and Brianna Perry.
 The collection reportedly sold out shortly after its release.
 Since the collaboration, Fashion Nova has been endorsed by many celebrities and influencers including Teyana Taylor, Blac Chyna, and Christina Milian.
 The store has a seasonal Halloween costume line, with items debuting alongside its most popular ambassadors at Halloween events.
 Fashion Nova launched a second season of the Cardi B collection in May 2019, with performances by Cardi B, YG, Blueface, and Lil Nas X.

 In April 2020, Fashion Nova launched Fashion Nova Cares, an initiative focused on supporting social causes.
 That same month, Fashion Nova Cares partnered with Cardi B to donate $1 million to those affected by COVID-19.
 In June 2020, Fashion Nova pledged to donate $1 million to a number of social justice organizations including Black Lives Matter, Know Your Rights Camp, and the NAACP Legal Defense and Education Fund.
 In November 2020, Fashion Nova released a line with Megan Thee Stallion, including statement pieces and an assortment of crafted denim for those 5 ft 9 in and taller.
 The collection reportedly generated $1.2 million in sales within 24 hours of the launch.

 Megan Thee Stallion and Fashion Nova Cares partnered in March 2021 working with her Women on Top philanthropic initiative, which seeks to empower women by supporting educational and business endeavors with scholarships, grants, and donations.
 Daily throughout Women's History Month, Fashion Nova Cares provided $25,000 or more to female entrepreneurs, students, and women-focused charities.
 She also launched a swimwear line in June 2021.

 Controversy

 In December 2019, the United States Department of Labor launched an investigation and found that some Fashion Nova suppliers or subcontractors hired workers who were paid as little as $2.77 an hour and that the suppliers owed $3.8 million in back wages to hundreds of workers.
 In October 2020, Playboy filed a complaint against Fashion Nova Inc. in Los Angeles, for its trademark rights with its Bunny costume.
 The Bunny mark contains the costume's "iconic bunny ears, tail, ribbon name tag, wrist cuffs, corset, and bowtie collar," according to the lawsuit.
+In 2021, Fashion Nova and Playboy reached a settlement agreement.

 In January 2022, Fashion Nova settled with the Federal Trade Commission for $4.2 million after the company was found to have artificially inflated its ratings by deliberately blocking negative reviews on its site.